Southern Military Territory: Data

-The population was mostly Arab, with minorities of Berbers and blacks.
+The population was mostly Arab, with minorities of Berbers and black Africans.
 Italians were concentrated in the administrative capital Hon, but there were a few even in the fortress Gadames.
 In 1938 the Military Territory had 1,100,000 km2 with 50,889 inhabitants (nomads like the Tuaregs were not calculated as resident population).
 The military territory expanded after concessions from Anglo-Egyptian Sudan and a territorial agreement with Egypt.
-The Kingdom of Italy at the 1919 Paris "Conference of Peace" received nothing from German colonies, but as a compensation Great Britain gave it the Oltre Giuba and France agreed to give some Saharan territories to Italian Libya.
+The Kingdom of Italy at the 1919 Paris "Conference of Peace" received nothing from German colonies, but as a compensation, the United Kingdom gave it the Oltre Giuba and France agreed to give some Saharan territories to Italian Libya.

+The french Azouzou strip

+The Aouzou strip was defined for the first time in the discussions between France and Italy after World War I, in relation to an award to Italy for the victory in that war.
+At the Paris Peace Conference (1919–1920), the Kingdom of Italy did not receive any of the German colonies, but instead was given the Oltre Giuba from the United Kingdom, and France agreed to give some Saharan territories to Italian Libya.

+After many discussions during the 1920s, the Franco-Italian Agreement of 1935 was signed between Benito Mussolini and Pierre Laval, which included a provision under which Italy would receive the Aouzou strip, which was to be added to Libya.

-The unratified Mussolini-Laval agreement of 1935 would have transferred the Aozou Strip from Chad, then part of French Equatorial Africa, to Italian Libya.
+The Mussolini–Laval agreement of 1935 transferred this "Strip" from Chad, then part of French Equatorial Africa, to Italian Libya., but remained "unratified".

 In 1931, the towns of El Tag and Al Jawf were taken over by Italy.
 Egypt had ceded Kufra district to Italian Libya in 1919, but it was not until the early 1930s that Italy was in full control of the place.
 In 1931, during the campaign of Cyrenaica, General Rodolfo Graziani easily conquered Kufra District, considered a strategic region, leading about 3,000 soldiers from infantry and artillery, supported by about twenty bombers.
 Ma'tan as-Sarra was turned over to Italy in 1934 as part of the Sarra Triangle by the Anglo-Egyptian Condominium, who considered the area worthless and so an act of cheap appeasement to Benito Mussolini's attempts at empire.
-During this time, the Italian colonial forces built a World War I–style fort in El Tag in the mid-1930s.
+The Italians built a First World War–style fort in El Tag in the mid-1930s.